 Considered one of the busiest actresses in the industry, filmmakers and producers have been casting Shraddha Kapoor as their female lead for a long time now.
-Incidentally, the actress would also be completing 10 years in the Hindi film industry in 2020.
+Incidentally, the actress completed 10 years in the Hindi film industry recently.

-In her 10 years in Bollywood, the actress has been part of many hit films, but is yet to make a mark as a powerful actress in Hindi cinema.
+In her 10 years in Bollywood, the actress has been part of many hit films, but her most powerful role is yet to come out.

 Most of the movies she has been a part of see her in template characters, the girl-next-door in a commercial film, whose role restricts her in order to give the male actor a push or be a stepping stone for the narrative to move.